Tirant lo Blanch: Plot

 Tirant lo Blanch tells the story of a knight Tirant from Brittany who has a series of adventures across Europe in his quest.
 He joins in knightly competitions in England and France until the Emperor of the Byzantine Empire asks him to help in the war against the Ottoman Turks, Islamic invaders threatening Constantinople, the capital and seat of the Empire.
 Tirant accepts and is made Megaduke of the Byzantine Empire and the captain of an army.
 He defeats the invaders and saves the Empire from destruction.
 Afterwards, he fights the Turks in many regions of the eastern Mediterranean and North Africa, but he dies just before he can marry the pretty heiress of the Byzantine Empire.

+Authorship and composition

+Tirant lo Blanc was written between 1460 and 1464 by Valencian knight Joanot Martorell.
+The place of composition remains unclear, for the whereabouts of the author during his last years of life are unknown: a hypothesis suggests that, upon the death of Alphonse the Magnanimous, the author returned to Valencia and wrote the novel there; another one claims that Martorell wrote it in Barcelona when he joined the court of Charles, Prince of Viana during his rebellion against his father (a theory which befits the dedication of the book to Prince Ferdinand of Portugal); finally, another hypothesis identifies the author with a knight named "Joan Martorell" living in Dénia at the time of composition.

+The book was published posthumously in València in 1490, in Nicholas Spiendeler press.
+The manuscript had been pawned by Martorell to Martí Joan de Galba as a pledge for the repayment of his debts, and Galba himself self-attributed co-authorship of the work in its colophon.
+Galba's contribution to the final manuscript is still an object of debate among modern scholars.